- Managing your team's schedule over a public holiday

 7. When the manager reviews the schedule we can see from our example that:

-- Grace's shifts that she confirmed are now on the schedule as green and confirmed
+- Pascal's shift, which was confirmed, is now on the schedule as green and

-- Abby's shift, that she declined, has become empty with a warning icon
+- Abby's shift, which she declined, has become EMPTY with a warning icon

-- Simone's shift is still PENDING because she has not confirmed or declined it yet.
-Depending on the settings configured for this work location, Simone's shift may automatically become an open shift if she does not confirm it within the specified timeframe.
+- Tom's and Katie's shifts are still PENDING because they have not confirmed or declined them yet.
+Depending on the settings configured for this work location, their shifts may automatically become open shifts if they do not confirm them within the specified timeframe.

-If the manager would like to find out further information about the EMPTY shift and why it was declined they can click on the shift to view it and click on Shift history.
+If the manager would like to find out further information about the EMPTY shift and why it was declined they can click on the shift to view it and see that Abby has declined the shift.
+If you want to view the reason why, just select the three dots button.

 The reason for the shift being declined will be recorded.